tbarron/tbarron.github.io/index.md

  * Figure out what's going on with doiserv, identserv, doirecv

- * How do I get a &#123; into a code block in markdown?
-If I use the code reference, it doesn't get translated.
-If I use the literal character, it doesn't show up.

  * Can I get a "last built" string in my header so I can get some feedback about how long builds are lagging?